top of page

 We live in a world defined by competition.
 Therefore, it is crucial to learn the lessons found in "The Art of War."
 Written by Sun Tzu, "The Art of War" is an ancient Chinese military text and is the earliest and most comprehensive book on war strategies in China.

-Every ruler, commander, and general must study "The Art of War."
+In the past, every ruler, commander, and general must study "The Art of War."
 This book serves as a reference for many well-known generals throughout history.

 To fully appreciate the significance of Sun Tzu's "The Art of War," it is important to first understand...

-Who is a Sun Tzu?
+Who is this Philosopher Sun Tzu?
+(Short Biography)

 Sun Tzu means Master Sun.
 His name is Sun Wu.